Bolekhiv: Bolekhiv Jews

 A Jewish community existed in Bolekhiv (Yiddish pronunciation: Bolechov) since its establishment by Nicholas Gydzincki.
 The town founder proclaimed equal rights to the three ethnic groups living there, Jews, Polish Catholics and Ruthenians (Ukrainians of the Greek Orthodox), and this was confirmed by Sigismund III Vasa, the king of the new Polish–Lithuanian Commonwealth, formerly crown prince of Poland, the grand duke of Lithuania, and later to become king of Sweden.

 The town was a privately owned town, and the changes of ownership or inheritance had a strong impact on all the residents of the town, especially the Jews.
 In 1670, after the Tatars invaded and burnt the town down, the town owner gave the Jews a large loan to rebuild.
 Towards the middle of the 19th century there was much tension between the Jews and the other ethnicities.

 A Hassidic rebbe, Rabbi Shneibalg, "the Rebbe of Bolechov", had a large Hassidic court in the town.
 By 1890, seventy-five percent of the population of Bolekhiv (4,237 people) was Jewish.

 Atrocities began in 1935, with a hostile government and population, and escalated after the German conquest in 1941.
 By 1940 the Jewish population of Bolekhiv reached about 3,000.
 In October 1941, four months after capturing the town, the German police carried out a first Aktion (German annihilation operation) in Bolekhiv, which included a list of 1,000 of the Jewish rabbis, leaders, doctors and wealthy people, who were tortured for two days, and then shot in a nearby forest, some buried alive.

-In the population of Jews increased by the thousands in 1941 and 1942 from the surrounding towns.
+Paradoxically, the population of Jews increased by thousands in 1941 and 1942.
+A consequence of Jewish expulsion from the surrounding towns.
 About a year later, 3 to 5 September 1942, the Germans planned a second attack.
 The Jews were warned in advance by a member of their Judenrat who was in a nearby town, but many of the local Ukrainians began a murder spree in the preceding afternoon, targeting mainly children, in horrific acts of barbarity.
-The Germans joined in the action, and continued to grab people from their houses or hiding places.
+The Germans joined in the action, and continued to grab opeople from their houses or hiding places.

-About 1,500 Jews were murdered, 600-700 of them children, and an additional 2,000 Jews were sent to the Belzec death camp where most were subsequently murdered.
+About 1,500 Jews were murdered, 600–700 of them children, and an additional 2,000 Jews were sent to the Belzec death camp where most were subsequently murdered.

+From January 1942 to August 1943, the Germans operated a forced labour camp for Jews in the town.
 Other Aktions continued into 1943 when the surviving 900 Jews, working in makeshift "work groups", were marched to the cemetery nearby, in groups of 100 or 200, and shot.